colinjeanne/stop-lang/readme.md

 being defined depending on the types of the values.
 Values are divided left to right.

+If any value is `UNDEFINED` then the result is undefined.

+If any value is not a number then the result is `NAN`.

-When dividing numbers from numbers the numbers are divided arithemtically.
+Otherwise the values are divided arithemtically.

 The result of all other data type combinations is not a number.